Our Approach

 There are several certified diving instructors and dive masters included in the LSUR Roster.

 New divers and support are trained up to PSD standards quickly through intensive training during a probationary period.
-The Team maintains an Equal Opportunity Employment policy of non-discrimination when hiring volunteers.
+The team maintains an equal opportunity employment policy that does not discriminate when hiring volunteers.

 Team Training